dikortis/LetsTalkETC/Episodes/Episode_15.md

 people was actually really interesting to sort of talk about all that stuff and
-I was doing a little bit of basing I suppose you know being being contrary and putting opposite view just
+I was doing a little bit of basing I suppose you know being contrary and putting opposite view just

 **Carlo Vicari:**
-no no it
+no it
-was good it was good it was good but
+was good it was good but

 **Dr.Duncan Coutts:**
-it
+it was really interesting and
-was really it was really interesting and to just sort of pull out some of the interesting arguments there
+to just sort of pull out some of the interesting arguments there